What Fireworks Feel like When You Have PTSD

 And the worst part?

-I want to laugh with family.
-I want to drink wine under the stars.
-I want to feel safe.
-But I know the boom is coming.
+I want to laugh with family and drink wine under the stars on the beach.
+I want to feel safe, but I know the boom is coming.
 And once it comes, I’m not in the room anymore.
 I’m gone.
 I’m locked inside my head, inside my chest, inside the memory.
-The worst moment of my life.
-Thrown in my face.
+The worst moment of my life thrown in my face.
 Again and again.

 So I stay home.